Judi Greenwald is the Executive Director of the Nuclear Innovation Alliance.

 He received his bachelor’s and master’s degrees in material science and engineering from Virginia Tech, along with a graduate certificate in nuclear engineering and a concentration in nuclear materials.

-Devin L. Watts is the Innovation Coordinator for the Nuclear Innovation Alliance and Nuclear Innovation Bootcamp.
+Devin L. Watts is the Operations Manager for the Nuclear Innovation Alliance and Nuclear Innovation Bootcamp.
 She focuses on planning, program implementation, and operations.

 Ms. Watts comes to NIA with over twenty years of diverse experience including recruiting, business development, program management, training, process development and delivery for effective and efficient workflow, management of multi-functional groups, customer service, and liaison with internal and external stakeholders.
 She has managed services and operations for many organizations, with a focus on early-stage and entrepreneurial small businesses and nonprofits with passionate and purposeful people.
 Her professional style is based on problem solving through excellent interpersonal communications and development and implementation of best practices.